Massena Fire Department

-The Massena Fire Departments protection area consists of approximately 57 square miles, 7,500 housing units, as well as 14 Churches, the St. Lawrence Center Mall, other local businesses, and various civic complexes.
+The Massena Fire Department provides fire and emergency protection to approximately 12,900 citizens in both the Town and Village of Massena.
+Massena Fire also provides mutual aid to surrounding communities.
+The Massena Fire Departments protection area consists of approximately 68 square miles, 7,500 housing units, as well as 14 Churches, the St. Lawrence Center Mall, the Harte Haven shopping center, and other local businesses, Massena Arena, and other civic complexes.
 The Massena Fire Department is also responsible for protecting critical infrastructure located within the protection area.
 This infrastructure includes:

-Three major rivers, The St. Lawrence River, The Raquette River, and the Grasse River.
+- Three major rivers, The St. Lawrence River, The Raquette River, and the Grasse River.

-Six major New York State Highways and Bridges (37, 37B, 37C, 56, 131, and 420) and various St. Lawrence County and local roads and bridges.
+- Six major New York State Highways (37, 37B, 37C, 56, 131, and 420), as well as numerous St. Lawrence County roads and bridges.

 - Massena Terminal Railroad and miles of CSX rail lines that ship local, domestic, and international freight products.

 - Industrial manufacturing businesses Alcoa, Arconic, Curran Renewable Energy, and the Massena Industrial Park.

 - Large occupancy buildings such as Massena Memorial Hospital, Highland Nursing Home, St. Regis Rehabilitation & Nursing Center, Laurel & Grasmere Terrace, The Quality Inn and Super 8 Motel.